What is embroidery?

 Depending on the fabric, a piece of stabilizing material may be required on the back to keep the design piece in the proper shape.
 While this piece may be visible on the back of the fabric, you will not be able to see it on the front of the finished piece.

 The final step in the embroidery process involves creating the actual design.
 The length of this process depends largely on the number of thread colors that the machine can hold.

 If the machine holds only a few colors, this can require multiple changes throughout the embroidery process.
 Many larger commercial machines can hold at least ten or more thread colors and therefore do not require thread change during the process.

-Repeated threading can add a significant amount of time on the embroidery process, therefore larger machines are able to produce products in a much shorter turnaround time.
-Additionally, your turn-around time will also depend on the size of your design as each image is created using individual stitches.
+Repeated threading can add a significant amount of time on the embroidery process; therefore larger machines are able to produce products in much shorter turnaround time.
+Additionally, your embroidery turnaround time will also depend on the size of your design as each image is created using individual stitches.

 Once the machine is threaded, it will then move the fabric along, recreating the image on the fabric with a system of stitches.

-While any type of fabric that can be loaded into the machine can be embroidered, most businesses chose to utilize embroidery to add their logo or name to a multitude of promotional pieces.
+Any type of fabric that can be loaded into the machine can be embroidered; most businesses chose to utilize embroidery to add their logo or name to a multitude of promotional pieces.
 Some of the most popular items that companies choose to embroider include:

 What are the differences between embroidery t-shirts and printing?